lobre/ghosts/README.md

 ## Container parameters

- - `ghosts.host`: Host of container (e.g. mycontainer.local.com)
+ - `ghosts.host`: Host of container (e.g. mycontainer.local.com).
+If in traefik mode, it can be taken from `traefik.frontend.rule`.
  - `ghosts.port`: Override port.
 Otherwise taken from exposed ports or traefik port.
  - `ghosts.name`: Define web name.
 Otherwise taken from the container name.
  - `ghosts.proto`: Define web protocol.
-Can be taken from traefik entrypoints.
+If in traefik mode, it can be taken from `traefik.frontend.entryPoints`.
  - `ghosts.auth`: Define if auth protected entry.
-Can be taken from traefik basic auth.
+If in traefik mode, it can be taken from `traefik.frontend.auth.basic`.
  - `ghosts.category`: Define a web category.
 Defaults to "Apps".
  - `ghosts.logo`: Define a web logo.
 Defaults to a generated avatar with the initials of the entry name.
  - `ghosts.description`: Add a web description that will appear as a tooltip.